-- 1 Open the [Delete All Marks] submenu. - 2 Select [OK] and then press SET. - All M marks from clips on the selected CFast card will be deleted. - Select [Cancel] instead to cancel the operation. - While the M marks are being deleted, you can press SET to cancel. - 3 When the confirmation message appears, press SET.
+- 1 Open the [Delete All OK Marks] submenu. - [☐ Recording/Media Setup] ▶ [Delete All I Marks] - 2 Select [OK] and then press SET. - All ox marks from clips on the selected CFast card will be deleted. - Select [Cancel] instead to cancel the operation. - While the M marks are being deleted, you can press SET to cancel. - 3 When the confirmation message appears, press SET.